 For over nine years Squire Stage Combat has been working across the UK with students of all ages.
-We provide workshops within schools, universities and private theatre groups, as well as stunt coordination and fight direction for professional clients within theatre, opera, film and television.
+We provide workshops within schools, universities and for private theatre groups.
+We also continue to work within the entertainment industry providing stunt coordination and fight direction for professional clients within theatre, opera, film and television.

 who we are and what we do

 Squire was founded in September 2010 with a very simple aim; to introduce students of all ages to the exciting world of stage combat and physical performance.
 As a collection of martial artists and industry stunt performers we wanted to share our love of all things action with the next generation of performers.
 Through Squire Stage Combat and Squire Circus we have gone from strength to strength, working with schools, drama clubs and professional clients all over the country.

 We have developed a full range of workshops designed and delivered by industry professionals.
-We offer taster sessions in traditional stage combat both armed and unarmed, themed parties based around Duelling Jedi or Lucha Wrestling as well as Circus Skills from our team at Squire Circus.
+We offer taster sessions in traditional stage combat both armed and unarmed, corporate team building based around Duelling Jedi or Lucha Wrestling as well as Circus Skills from our team at Squire Circus.
 Our work includes stunt shows and live fight performances, taster sessions/team building workshops, actor masterclasses, summer school activities and much more.
-With a diverse team of performers ranging from sword masters and pro wrestlers to acrobats and award winning jugglers we have something for everyone.
+With a diverse team of performers ranging from sword masters and pro wrestlers, acrobats and award winning jugglers we have something for everyone.

 All our instructors are professional performers working within film, TV and theatre and amongst us we have credits from The BBC, ITV, Royal Opera, Glyndebourne, National Theatre, WWE, Lucha Britannia, Marvel Studios and HBO.
 We take great pride in having been an influence on hundreds of young actors, many of whom are now professionals in the own right and are always looking for the next challenge.